-Hundreds of fruit growers will gather online for an exciting series of eight interactive sessions with some of North America’s leading fruit growers, breeders, and soil experts.
+Hundreds of fruit growers gathered online for an exciting series of eight interactive sessions with some of North America’s leading fruit growers, breeders, and soil experts.

-The NAFEX 2024 Virtual Conference features three days of inspiring and informative online sessions, Nov.
+The NAFEX 2024 Virtual Conference featured three days of inspiring and informative online sessions, Nov.
 7-9, via ZOOM and by phone.

 Keynote Address

-Author of “The Ecological Farm” Helen Atthowe delivers the closing keynote address.
+Author of “The Ecological Farm” Helen Atthowe delivered the closing keynote address.
 See the complete schedule, topics and speakers below.

 Annual Meeting & Member Show and Tell

-The conference includes the 2024 NAFEX Annual Meeting and Member Show and Tell on Saturday, Nov.
+The conference included the 2024 NAFEX Annual Meeting and Member Show and Tell on Friday, Nov.
 8.

 Watch the Recorded Sessions

-All sessions are recorded.
-Real time participants have the opportunity to ask questions, engage with our speakers, and share information with fellow fruit growers.
-There will be a Q&A after each presentation.
+All sessions were recorded.
+Real time participants had the opportunity to ask questions, engage with our speakers, and share information with fellow fruit growers.
+There was a Q&A after each presentation.

 Free with Your $19 NAFEX Membership